perama-v/perama-v.github.io/docs/cairo/examples/verify_ECDSA.md

 ### Interact

-Then, to interact, call the function using the arguments from above (in same order, message, public_key, sig_r, sig_s).
+Then, to interact, call the function using the arguments from above (in same order, message_hash, public_key, sig_r, sig_s).
 This call would fail if the signature did not pass the checks enforced by the contract.

 ```